ibm-cloud-docs/vmwaresolutions/services/fortinetvm_considerations.md

 You can install multiple instances of this service as needed.
 You can manage this service by using the FortiOS web Client or the CLI through SSH.

-The current FortiGate Virtual Appliance version that is installed is 6.2.3.
+The FortiGate Virtual Appliance service is not supported for vCenter Server with NSX-T instances.
+For vCenter Server with NSX-V instances, the installed version is 6.2.3.
 {:note}

 ## Technical specifications for FortiGate Virtual Appliance
 {: #fortinetvm_considerations-specs}

 The following components are ordered and included in the FortiGate Virtual Appliance service: